-- 5. Section 458 of the Education Act 1996 allows local authorities in England and Wales to remit/ pay the board and lodging charges for pupils from their area attending maintained boarding schools in the following circumstances: - Where the local authority for the pupil's area are of the opinion that education suitable to his or her age, ability aptitude and Special Education Needs cannot be met otherwise than by that pupil attending a maintained boarding school then, that local authority shall remit the full charges for board and lodging if the school is in its area, or if it is in a different local authority area to where the pupil lives then it must pay the full cost of those to the local authority where the school is situated. - In any other case, where the local authority is satisfied that paying the boarding and lodging charges in full would involve financial hardship to the parents, then the local authority must remit those charges if the school is in its own area, or if the school is in a different local authority area to where the pupil lives.
+- 5. Section 458 of the Education Act 1996 places a duty on local authorities in England and Wales to remit/ pay the board and lodging charges for pupils from their area attending maintained boarding schools in the following circumstances: - Where the local authority for the pupil's area are of the opinion that education suitable to his or her age, ability aptitude and Special Education Needs cannot be met otherwise than by that pupil attending a maintained boarding school then, that local authority shall remit the full charges for board and lodging if the school is in its area, or if it is in a different local authority area to where the pupil lives then it must pay the full cost of those to the local authority where the school is situated. - In any other case, where the local authority is satisfied that paying the boarding and lodging charges in full would involve financial hardship to the parents, then the local authority must remit those charges if the school is in its own area, or if the school is in a different local authority area to where the pupil lives.
 Those charges must be remitted or paid to such extent as the local authority considers will avoid such hardship.
 If such hardship cannot be avoided the local authority must remit/pay the whole of the charges. - 6.
-Section 458 of the Education Act 1996 allows local authorities only to remit/pay these boarding and lodging charges for pupils attending maintained schools.
-In this context maintained school means any school maintained by a local authority to include community schools, community special schools, voluntary controlled schools, voluntary aided schools, foundation schools, foundation special schools and maintained nursery schools. - 7.
-Clause 59 of The Bill will amend the Academies Act 2010 by inserting a new clause '10A'.
-This new clause will replicate the requirements of section 458 of the Education Act 1996 for boarding Academies so as to allow local authorities to remit/pay such charges to those boarding schools which have Academy status.
-Therefore in conjunction with section section 458 of the Education Act 1996 local authorities will be able to remit/pay boarding and lodging school charges for pupils at both maintained and Academy schools.
+Section 458 of the Education Act 1996 places a duty on local authorities, in the circumstances outlined in paragraph 5, only to remit/pay these boarding and lodging charges for pupils attending maintained schools.
+In this context maintained school means any school maintained by a local authority to include community schools, community special schools, voluntary controlled schools, voluntary aided schools, foundation special schools and maintained nursery schools. - 7.
+Clause 59 of the Bill will amend the Academies Act 2010 by inserting a new clause 10A.
+This new clause replicates the requirements of section 458 of the Education Act 1996 for boarding Academies so as to place a duty on local authorities to remit/pay such charges to those boarding schools which have Academy status.
+Therefore in conjunction with section 458 of the Education Act 1996 local authorities will be under a duty to remit/pay boarding and lodging school charges for pupils at both maintained and Academy schools in certain circumstances.
 However, clause 59 does not allow Academies to be established in Wales. - 8.
 These provisions are within the legislative competence of the NAW under the following headings: